aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ###### Other adjustments
 When cross-compiling outside of Cygwin, in addition to the previous section, the following adjustments are required:

+1. Try make, if it prompts that the path is wrong, change the corresponding path separator in the Makefile from "/" to "\\".
+Don't change all "/" to "\\" at the beginning, because the Windows version of some tools derived from linux can recognize "/" as a path separator.
+2. Configure the environment variables described in section 3.5.1.1 to point to the correct cross-compilation environment.
+In these environment variables, the path should be separated by "\\".

 ### Compile and run Demo
 #### ready